stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 dark wide-mouthed merchants with humped turbans and short feet clumped stealthily ashore to seek the bazaars of the jewellers.
 Carter observed them closely, and disliked them more the longer he looked at them.
-Then he saw them drive the stout black men of Parg up the gangplank grunting and sweating into that singular galley, and wondered in what lands&mdash;or if in any lands at all&mdash;those fat pathetic creatures might be destined to serve.
+Then he saw them drive the stout black men of Parg up the gangplank grunting and sweating into that singular galley, and wondered in what lands--or if in any lands at all--those fat pathetic creatures might be destined to serve.

-  And on the third evening of that galley&rsquo;s stay one of the uncomfortable merchants spoke to him, smirking sinfully and hinting of what he had heard in the taverns of Carter&rsquo;s quest.
+  And on the third evening of that galley's stay one of the uncomfortable merchants spoke to him, smirking sinfully and hinting of what he had heard in the taverns of Carter's quest.
 He appeared to have knowledge too secret for public telling; and though the sound of his voice was unbearably hateful, Carter felt that the lore of so far a traveller must not be overlooked.
-He bade him therefore be his own guest in locked chambers above, and drew out the last of the zoogs&rsquo; moon-wine to loosen his tongue.
+He bade him therefore be his own guest in locked chambers above, and drew out the last of the zoogs' moon-wine to loosen his tongue.
 The strange merchant drank heavily, but smirked unchanged by the draught.
 Then he drew forth a curious bottle with wine of his own, and Carter saw that the bottle was a single hollowed ruby, grotesquely carved in patterns too fabulous to be comprehended.
 He offered his wine to his host, and though Carter